-- RESOLVED, That the Commission hereby finds that for purposes of compliance with CEQA, the Plan Amendment is included in the actions identified in Resolution No. 05-2020 adopted concurrently with this Resolution; and, be it further - RESOLVED, That in Resolution No. 05-2020, the Commission adopted findings that various actions, including the Plan Amendment, comply with CEQA.
-Said findings, which are on file with the Commission Secretary, are in furtherance of the actions contemplated in this Resolution and are made part of this Resolution by reference herein; and, be it further - RESOLVED, That the Commission approves the Plan Amendment in the form attached in Exhibit A and recommends forwarding the Plan Amendment to the San Francisco Board of Supervisors for its approval.
+- WHEREAS, On November 17, 2020, the Commission adopted Resolution No. 29-2020, by which the Commission determined that the Final Mission Bay Subsequent Environmental Impact (therein defined), together with further analysis provided in Addendum No. 10, remains adequate, accurate, and objective and in compliance with the California Environmental Quality Act (California Public Resources Code Sections 21000 et seq., "CEQA") and the CEQA Guidelines (14 California Code of Regulations Sections 15000 et seq.), for purposes of evaluating the potential environmental effects of the Plan Amendment; and, - WHEREAS, The environmental effects of the Plan Amendment have been analyzed in the environmental documents as described in Commission Resolution No. 29-2020.
+Copies of the environmental documents are on file with the Commission Secretary; now, therefore be it - RESOLVED, That the Commission hereby finds that for purposes of compliance with CEQA, the Plan Amendment is included in the actions identified in Resolution No. 29-2020 adopted concurrently with this Resolution; and, be it further - RESOLVED, That in Resolution No. 29-2020, the Commission adopted findings that various actions, including the Plan Amendment, were in compliance with CEQA.
+Said findings, which are on file with the Commission Secretary, are in furtherance of the actions contemplated in this Resolution and are made part of this Resolution by reference herein; and, be it further - RESOLVED, That the Commission approves the Plan Amendment attached hereto as Exhibit A and recommends forwarding the Plan Amendment to the San Francisco Planning Department for its Report and Recommendation to the Board of Supervisors and to the San Francisco Board of Supervisors for its approval.

-I hereby certify that the foregoing resolution was adopted by the Commission at its meeting of May 19, 2020.
+1 hereby certify that the foregoing resolution was adopted by the Commission at its meeting of November 17, 2020.

-Commission Secreta
+Commission Secretary